 4 Steps to a Great Gay Relationship

-It had me asking myself the question, what is it that happens in gay relationships that causes pain?
+It had me asking myself the question: what is it that happens in gay relationships that causes pain?

 One answer I come back to again and again is related to needs.
-It is normal for all of us to have needs in relationships and one of the joys of being in relationship with another person is that we can take pleasure in the experience of having those needs met.
-Unfortunately, it doesn’t always happen in the way that we want…
+It is normal for all of us to have needs in relationships, and one of the joys of being in a relationship with another person is that we can take pleasure in the experience of having those needs met.

 Unmet Needs = Emotional Pain